digitaldanny/HeadFirstDesignPatterns/chapter01_/README.md

 - Diff 1: Abstract class contains both DECLARATION and DEFINITION.
 Interface contains only DECLARATION.
 - Diff 2: You can only inherit from ONE abstract class, but you can inherit from MULTIPLE interfaces.
 - Diff 3: Abstract class can have constructor but not interfaces.
-- ABSTRACT CLASS is a good choice when you are sure some methods are concrete/defined and must be implemented teh SAME WAY in all derived classes.
+- ABSTRACT CLASS is a good choice when you are sure some methods are concrete/defined and must be implemented the SAME WAY in all derived classes.
-- INTERFACE is a good choice because it gives us the flexibility to modify the behavior at a later stage in the subclass.
+- INTERFACE is a good choice because it gives us the flexibility to modify the behavior at a later stage in the subclass, and we can pull in behaviors when necessary.